altndrr/persona/README.md

 # Persona

-This repository contains the code and the results achieved during the time of my research project.
+This repository contains the code and the results of my research project in deep learning.

 ## Purpose